 Furthermore, if discovery is the incentive, there are options that will yield more fruit.
 Entomologists estimate there are 10,000 undiscovered species of ant.
 But to a cryptozoologist, ants are boring.
 Also, it requires years of tedious study, learning the characteristics of all known ants, before foraging for their newfound crawling cousins.

-Since neither the poltergeist nor crypto camps have had success, maybe they should pool their resources and start hunting for the ghost of Bigfoot.
+Since neither the poltergeist nor crypto camps have had success, maybe they should pool their resources and start hunting for Bigfoot’s ghost.